Two of Pentacles

 The Juggler

 The juggler holds two pentacles representing material possessions or things we value.
-Life is about constantly juggling such things: income vs outgoings, what we want vs what we need, and what we would like vs reality.
+Life is about constantly juggling such things: income vs. outgoings, what we want vs. what we need, and what we would like vs. reality.
 Yet the juggler does not feel the weight of his decisions because he knows his goal is to be happy despite all the complications.
-Sometimes you don't have to right.
+Sometimes, you don't even have to be right.
 You just have to be happy with your choices.

 row icon image